jpking19/cs3516_project1/README.md

 Jason King

 Implementation of an HTTP client and server running a simplified version of the HTTP/1.1 protocol.
+Completed in C using the provided Unix Socket commands.